wn-doolittle/caliper-spec/caliper-impl-guide.md

 TODO: Short description of how it's done then link to the LTI service definition: https://github.com/IMSGlobal/LTI-spec-Caliper/blob/develop/lti-spec-caliper.md#23-communicating-the-availability-of-the-service

-Also explain how 2 vendors can work out keys and endpoints independent of LTI.
+TODO: Also explain how 2 vendors can work out keys and endpoints independent of LTI.

+## Receiving Caliper Events

+TODO: Talk about LRS/LRW?
+Talk about validating events and doing something with them right away vs throwing into a bucket super fast for later analysis?

+TODO: Talk about auth header check

+TODO: Talk about credentials?
+Or just reference the LTI doc again?

 ## Release Schedule stuff